A (2+1)-dimensional growth process with explicit stationary measures: Interface speed and fluctuations

 Referring to \eqref{eq:varianzaQ}, we believe that the order of magnitude of the variance of $Q_x(t)$ is actually $\log t$: this is indeed the result found by Borodin and Ferrari \cite{BF1,BF2}, in the particular case where $p=0$, $q=1$ and for the special initial condition $\omega$ mentioned above.
 In this respect, our method allows indeed to refine estimate \eqref{eq:varianzaQ}, under a (purely technical, we believe) condition on the slope $\rho$, to the following: \begin{theorem} If the slope $\rho$ satisfies

 with $C(\rho)$ defined in \eqref{eq:speranum} and $k_1,k_2$ as in \eqref{eq:K-1}, we have for some $c<\infty$

 \end{theorem}

-For instance, if $\rho=(1/3,1/3)$ (the three types of dimers have density $1/3$, in which case also $k_1=k_2=k_3=1/3$) one finds, evaluating numerically the integral in \eqref{eq:speranum}, that the l.h.s. of \eqref{eq:ciro} is $0.896...<1$, so that \eqref{eq:varianzaQ1} holds.
+For instance, if $\rho=(1/3,1/3)$ (the three types of dimers have density $1/3$, in which case $k_1,k_2,k_3$ are all equal) one finds, evaluating numerically the integral in \eqref{eq:speranum}, that the l.h.s. of \eqref{eq:ciro} is $0.896...<1$, so that \eqref{eq:varianzaQ1} holds.
 By continuity, this remains true in a whole neighborhood of $\rho= (1/3,1/3)$ while, again numerically, \eqref{eq:ciro} does not seem to be satisfied in the whole set of non-extremal slopes $\rho$.

 Let us stress once more that we believe \eqref{eq:varianzaQ1} to hold for every non-extremal $\rho$ and to be of the optimal order w.r.t. $t$, while we do not attach any particular meaning to condition \eqref{eq:ciro}.